slatedocs/slate/source/includes/_elixir.md

 Scout’s instrumentation is divided into 2 areas:

 1. __Transactions__: these wrap around a flow of work, like a web request or a GenServer call.
 The UI groups data under transactions.
-Use `@transaction` module attributes and the `transaction/4` macro.
+Use the `deftransaction/2` macro or wrap blocks of code with the `transaction/4` macro.
-2. __Timing__: these measure individual pieces of work, like an HTTP request to an outside service or an Ecto query.
-Use `@timing` module attributes and the `timing/4` macro.
+2. __Timing__: these measure individual pieces of work, like an HTTP request to an outside service or an Ecto query, and displays timing information within a transaction trace.
+Use the `deftiming/2` macro or the `timing/4` macro.

 ### Instrumenting transactions

-Via `@transaction` module attributes:
+#### deftransaction Macro Example

+Replace your function `def` with `deftransaction` to instrument it.
+You can override the name and type by setting the `@transaction_opts` attribute right before the function.

 ```elixir
 defmodule YourApp.Web.RoomChannel do